-The number 0 and the string are both caught by the except clause, and a suitable error message is printed.
-The exception from the number 13 is not caught because it is a ValueError, which was not included in the types of exceptions being handled.
+The number 0 and the string are both caught by the except clause and a suitable error message is printed.
+The exception from the number 13 is not caught, because it is a ValueError, which was not included in the types of exceptions being handled.

 This is all well and good, but what if we want to catch different exceptions and do different things with them?
 Or maybe we want to do something with an exception and then allow it to continue to bubble up to the parent function, as if it had never been caught?
 We don't need any new syntax to deal with these cases.
-It's possible to stack except clauses, and only the first match will be executed.
-For the second question, the raise keyword, with no arguments, will reraise the last exception if we're already inside an exception handler.
-Observe in the following code:
+It's possible to stack except clauses, and only one will be executed.
+For the second question, the raise keyword, with no arguments, will re-raise the last exception if we're already inside an exception handler, observe:

 '''

 def funny_division3(anumber):

 try:

 if anumber == 13:

 raise ValueError("13 is an unlucky number")

 return 100 / anumber

+except ZeroDivisionError:

-except ZeroDivisionError: return "Enter a number other than zero"
+return "Enter a number other than zero"

+except TypeError:

-except TypeError: return "Enter a numerical value"
+return "Enter a numerical value"

 except ValueError:

 print("No, No, not 13!")

-raise
+raise raise

 '''

-The last line reraises the ValueError, so after outputting No, No, not 13!, it will raise the exception again; we'll still get the original stack trace on the console.
+The last line re-raises the ValueError, so after outputting No, No, not 13!, it will raise the exception again; we'll still get the stack trace on the console.

-If we stack exception clauses like we did in the preceding example, only the first matching clause will be run, even if more than one of them fits.
+If we stack exception clauses like we did above, only the first matching clause will be run, even if more than one of them fit.
 How can more than one clause match?
-Remember that exceptions are objects, and can therefore be subclassed.
-As we'll see in the next section, most exceptions extend the Exception class (which is itself derived from BaseException).
-If we catch Exception before we catch TypeError, then only the Exception handler will be executed, because TypeError is an Exception by inheritance.
+Remember that exceptions are objects, and inheritance can take place.
+As we'll see in the next section, most exceptions extend the Exception class (which is, itself, derived from BaseException).
+If we catch Exception before we catch TypeError, then only the Exception handler will be executed, because TypeError is an Exception, by inheritance.

-This can come in handy in cases where we want to handle some exceptions specifically, and then handle all remaining exceptions as a more general case.
-We can simply catch Exception after catching all the specific exceptions and handle the general case there.
+This can come in handy in cases where we want to handle some exceptions specifically, and then handle all remaining exceptions in a more general case.
+We can simply catch Exception after catching any specific exceptions and handle the general case there.

-Sometimes, when we catch an exception, we need a reference to the Exception object itself.
-This most often happens when we define our own exceptions with custom arguments, but can also be relevant with standard exceptions.
+Sometimes when we catch an exception, we need a reference to the Exception object itself.
+This most often happens if we define our own exceptions with custom arguments, but can also be relevant with standard exceptions.
 Most exception classes accept a set of arguments in their constructor, and we might want to access those attributes in the exception handler.
 If we define our own exception class, we can even call custom methods on it when we catch it.
 The syntax for capturing an exception as a variable uses the as keyword: